MykalM/Crypto-Machine-Learning-/README.md

 tree_btc_report = classification_report(y_test, tree_btc_predictions, zero_division=1)
 print(tree_btc_report)
 ```
-This code initializes the **Decision Tree** Classifier Model.
-First we import the model in order to construct it.
-The last two lines are then used for backtesting purposes.

 **Initial Results**
 The following images show some of the initial results for our modeling.
 These results would later be improved upon in further revisions (See section #2).